 The project will have three significant components.
 The first component will be a presentation to the class (this presentation may include additional members of the Oxy and LAUSD community).
 Student teams will have wide latitude in how to present their report, but my guess is that some type of power point and some narrative research summary.
 The second group component will a community action component.
-Here, group members will either present the project findings or recommendations to either LAUSD Board staff, LAUSD Board Members, a Board or Committee Meeting, City Council staff or the staff of the Mayor's Office.
+Here, group members will either present the project findings or recommendations to either LAUSD Board staff, LAUSD Board Members, a Board or Committee Meeting, City Council, County Office of Education (LACOE) and/or staff from the California Department of Education (CDE).
 While the presentation may contain similar information to the in-class presentation (incorporating feedback from myself and your colleagues), I expect the group to employ lobbying and presentation strategies that we will go over in class during the semester.